sasha-bo/shortener-bundle/README.md

 # shortener-bundle (Symfony)

-Provides shorten_text and shorten_html twig filters, which shorten (cut) plain text or html to the $length, preventing braking words and tags.
+shortener-bundle for Symfony provides shorten_text and shorten_html twig filters, which shorten (cut) plain text or html to the $length, preventing braking words and tags.

 Read [sashabo/shortener](https://packagist.org/packages/sashabo/shortener)
 readme for retails.